-- Providing pastoral support, not least to students facing challenging personal circumstances. - Producing online information and flyers which signpost students to support networks within College, the broader University environment and in other contexts. - Planning to support scholarships in partnership with Black Academic Futures for up to three students to begin their studies at the College in 2023-24.
-In practice, two scholarships were offered due to an unforeseen issue with the wording of the eligibility criteria of one of the awards.
-This will be resolved for the 2024-25 intake. - Committing to participate in the University's pilot of an Equality, Diversity and Inclusivity workshop for all incoming postgraduate and undergraduate students during the 'freshers' week' programme in Michaelmas Term 2023 - Supporting the work of the JCR in creating and delivering a successful programme of anti-racism training during the 'freshers' week' programme in Michaelmas Term 2022, drawing on guidance and training received from Advance HE.
-This will be repeated in future years.
+- Providing pastoral support, not least to students facing challenging personal circumstances. - Producing online information and flyers which signpost students to support networks within College, the broader University environment and in other contexts. - Supporting scholarships in partnership with Black Academic Futures.
+Two scholars began their studies at the College in 2023-24, and the College committed to funding two Black Academic Futures scholarships for entry in 2024 - Participating in the University's pilot of an Equality, Diversity and Inclusivity workshop for all incoming postgraduate and undergraduate students during the 'freshers' week' programme in Michaelmas Term 2023, and upon review of the successful pilot, committing to participate in the workshop for Michaelmas Term 2024. - Supporting the work of the JCR in delivering a successful programme of anti-racism training during the 'freshers' week' programme, drawing on guidance and training received from Advance HE in Michaelmas Term 2022 when the programme was first developed.